 SWIWC has provided on-site DV/SA trainings and technical assistance to over half of Arizona’s 22 tribes as well as numerous regional trainings and summits that focus on specific topics relating to DV/SA that encourage meaningful discussion and action planning.
 SWIWC created and utilizes a pool of dynamic, passionate, culturally sensitive/respectful, and highly competent women and men who serve as faculty at SWIWC trainings.

 SWIWC is fully funded under a grant from the Office on Violence Against Women, Department of Justice.
-Currently, SWIWC has a staff of three, operates via virtual offices and a sub-office in Chinle, Arizona.
+Currently, SWIWC has a staff of four, operates via virtual offices and a sub-office in Chinle, Arizona.